TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.58.md

 ---

-this man went to Pilate, and asked for the body of Jesus.
-Then Pilate commanded it to be given up.
+This man went to Pilate, and asked for Jesus' body.
+Then Pilate commanded the body to be given up.